Wooden Pony Carving

 A hand crafted DIY robot that transforms

-By using springs in the legs the robot can hold a standing position.
+By using springs in the legs, the toy robot can hold a standing position.

 DIY wooden transfroming robots